chan2will/sdc-wiki/Olapic.md

 Olapic self defines itself as a "Earned Content Platform [that] amplifies engagement and performance for brands like West Elm, American Eagle Outfitters, & JetBlue using real customer photos."
 Olapic also seems to be a tool used for marketing teams to aggregate images from social media platforms, and place said images on to an application through the use of an iframe based widget.

 ###  Before Developing
 Olapic does not have a formal QA environment or source-control.
 This means that if you make a change to a "widget" that is currently deployed to our site, that the change is irreversible and that change will be pushed to our "live" site.
-Because of this design feature, I have decided that it is best to "version" each widget, to insure that state of the widget that is being used.
+Because of this design feature, I have decided that it is best to "version" each widget, to better document the state of the widget that is being used.

 This means that you should create a new widget and then apply "Gallery B" styling prior to development.